 “You have noticed that the truth comes into this world with two faces.
 One is sad with suffering, and the other laughs; but it is the same face, laughing or weeping.
 When people are already in despair, maybe the laughing face is better for them; and when they feel too good and are too sure of being safe, maybe the weeping face is better for them to see.” -- Black Elk

 Michael’s professional music career began as a songwriter and guitarist in Nashville, TN.
 His debut solo CD, Sacred Nation, received the 2003 Native American Music Award for Best Independent Recording.
 His follow-up, They Come Dancing, was nominated in 2004.
 The Journey, Michael’s third CD, received a 2006 Indian Summer Music Award, and was nominated for a 2006 Just Plain Folks Award and two 2007 Native American Music Awards.
 Mystery, Michael’s next release, received two 2008 Indian Summer Music Awards, for Best Pop Recording and Best Rock Recording.
 Chasing The Wind was nominated for four 2010 Indian Summer Music Awards.
-The Art Of Peace with its powerful blend of songs of love and loss, commentary on social issues and our shared humanity, is insightful yet very entertaining.
+The Art Of Peace with its powerful blend of songs of love and loss, and commentary on social issues is insightful yet very entertaining.
 It received three 2012 Indian Summer Music Awards, and was nominated for two 2012 Native American Music Awards.

 2/03 and 11/03 - Racine (WI) Journal-Times